2222-09-23

 8. Appzi

-Appzi offers simple user feedback widgets with customized buttons and surveys for your website.
+Appzi offers simple feedback widgets with customized buttons and surveys for your website.
 You can customize the color, choose an icon or text, place your logo, or use your own button.
 The software is designed for product feedback, website feedback, and simple one-question feedback, with more developments to come.

 Appzi alternative: Usersnap Feedback Widget for CX